daisyjanejohnson/reading-notes/class-12.md

   * `clearRect(x, y, width, height)`
     Clears the specified rectangular area, making it fully transparent.

-* Drawing paths (a list of points, connected by segments of lines that can be different shapes, curved or not, of different width and of different color.)
+* Drawing paths (a list of points, connected by segments of lines that can be different shapes, curved or not, of different width and of a different color.)
   * `beginPath()`
     Creates a new path.
 Once created, future drawing commands are directed into the path and used to build the path up.
   * `Path methods`